-- As far as I know, there is no other white noise generator that produces its noise naturally.
+- As far as I know, no other white noise generator produces its noise naturally.
 10/10 for originality!

-- It leaves no room for looping, essentially because all the noise that is rendered, comes from the internal fan simply by passing air into it
+- It leaves no room for looping, primarily because all the noise that is rendered, comes from the internal fan by merely passing air into it

-- Speaking of its portability, I’d say that it being light-weight makes it flexible in terms of portability, so again, don’t you worry if you’re one to travel a lot.
+- Speaking of its portability, I’d say that it being light-weight makes it flexible regarding portability, so again, don’t you worry if you’re one to travel a lot.

 What about the potential disadvantages?
 Of course, the fact that there aren’t too many options of sounds to choose from will not appeal some.
 The lower range of pitch may not be low enough for some people and yes - there is no auto timer, so it stays on all night unless you wake up and turn it off.

-There are some customers who want white noise that is authentic.
+Some customers want white noise that is authentic.
 For those of you, I say go with the Marpac Dohm, there’s no other option in the market that is quite as authentic.
 That said, I think that the authenticity of the Lectrofan is equally good, just that it has a wider range of options to choose from, so that’s why it ranks higher in my book.

 Cherry Koala Sleep Tones